DoubtfulTurnip/CTF-Toolkit/README.md

 chmod +x CTFInstallScript.sh
 ```

-- Run the install script (run as user but will ask for sudo password)
+- Run the install script (run as standard user but enter sudo password when asked)

 ```
 ./CTFInstallScript.sh